Jacquard Fabric Explained: Origins, Characteristics, and Uses

 • Industrial Revolution: The Jacquard loom was a significant step in mechanizing textile production, influencing later technologies, including computer programming and punch card systems.

-How Jacquard Looms Work
+How does Jacquard Looms Work?

 Mechanism: